snevalainen/Cooperative-Sheaf-Lab/README.md

     streamlit run app.py
     ```

-⚠️  NOTICE: PROPRIETARY IMPLEMENTATION & CORE AUTOMATION
+⚠️  NOTICE: PROPRIETARY IMPLEMENTATION and CORE AUTOMATION

 While this project (The Shape of Agreement/Project White Piece/Black River Systems) provides an open-source framework for
 the Quaternionic Sheaf Laplacian (as defined in the Technical Glossary and Mathematical Basis of the GitBook), the following components are proprietary and excluded from this repository: